 Thruway Service

-Thruway service is when Amtrak charters a service to line up directly with their train’s schedule.
-Often, these services list short layovers.
-This service could even be an Amtrak-branded bus.
+Thruway service occurs when Amtrak charters a service to align directly with its train’s schedule.
+These services often list short layovers and could even be Amtrak-branded buses.

-This service is always at the station; if the train is late, this service will wait for you.
+This service is always at the station and will wait for you if the train is late.

-These days, Amtrak is not the only one that uses other forms of transportation to get its passengers where they need to go.
+Nowadays, Amtrak is not the only company using other forms of transportation to get its passengers where they need to go.
 American Airlines has also started using vans and buses.

-Amtrak Connecting Service – buses and other carriers
+Amtrak Connecting Service – buses and other providers

-Again, Amtrak Connecting Service is when an Amtrak ticket includes another transportation company, such as another rail company, ferry, taxi, bus, etc.
+Again, an Amtrak Connecting Service is when an Amtrak ticket includes another transportation company, such as another rail company, ferry, taxi, or bus.

 Where do I transfer?

-Sometimes, these connect services are at train stations like Milwaukee, WI.
+Sometimes, these connecting services are at train stations like Milwaukee, WI.

 A self-transfer is when you need to catch the next section of your trip at a different location.
 The transfers could be a short walk, like in Pittsburg, PA, where the bus station is across the street.

-But sometimes, the self-transfer could require a longer walk, or you may need a ride-share or taxi to get where you need to go.
+However, sometimes, the self-transfer requires a longer walk, or you may need a ride-share or taxi to get where you need to go.

 Booking Amtrak Connecting Service

-Booking is easy; Amtrak has all of this arranged for you.
+Booking is easy; Amtrak arranges everything for you.
 If you see mixed service when you book, part of your tip is not on the rail.

 Since Amtrak allows extra layover time to transfer and for late trains (to the best of their ability), it is best not to make a fancy booking with them because you could lose transfer privileges.

 Some connecting tickets are for a specific time, but sometimes tickets are open, and you can take a different time than what is on your reservation.
-Ask onboard staff or Amtrak agents if you have questions.
+If you have questions, ask onboard staff or Amtrak agents.

 A few tips for Amtrak Connecting Service